marcoonroad/nocoiner/docs/index.md

-and input vector only ensure the _uniqueness locally_, it's also possible to happen collisions of both random data on a distributed setting (it's due the sources of entropy being remote and different - so commitments and openings would be identical, think on that even if this probability is small).
-In such case, you can either take a fingerprint of the host machine and a timestamp nonce into account, in the same sense of [Elliott's CUID][5] library.
+and input vector only ensure the _uniqueness locally_, it's also possible to happen collisions of both random data on a distributed setting (it's due the sources of entropy being remote and different - so commitments and openings would be identical, think on that even if this probability is small). ~~In such case, you can either take a fingerprint of the host machine and a timestamp nonce into account, in the same sense of [Elliott's CUID][5] library~~ (we already cover that issue of distributed collisions by using a fingerprint of hashed process context).

   [1]: https://en.wikipedia.org/wiki/Commitment_scheme
   [2]: https://en.wikipedia.org/wiki/Galois/Counter_Mode